-The subsoil lies below the main layer with the nutrients traversed by the roots.
-Clay, for example, is ideal because it traps the moisture in the soil evaporation (Evaporation of the water and thus drying out) counteracts and also only passes the water to the roots to a limited and metered extent.
-In contrast to rain, however, dew does not contribute much to the water supply to the vine.
-Rather, dew promotes the development of fungi - this is usually undesirable(mildew. green rot. black rot), but for the production of noble sweet wines by the Botrytis (Noble rot) also an advantage.
-The latter is coming (the prime example is the French area Sauterne ) often close to waters in front.
+The subsoil lies below the main layer of nutrients through which the roots run.
+Clay, for example, is ideally suited because it retains the moisture in the soil, counteracts evaporation (evaporation of water and thus dehydration) and, in addition, only passes on water to the roots in a limited and metered amount.
+Unlike rain, however, dew does not contribute much to the water supply of the vine.
+Rather, dew promotes the development of fungi - in most cases this is undesirable(mildew, green rot, black rot), but it is also beneficial for the production of noble sweet wines through botrytis (noble rot).
+The latter (the prime example is the French area of Sauternes) often occurs near bodies of water.

 Enrichment with water-soluble salts can lead to salinisation of the soil with a negative water balance.
 This means that evaporation during the vegetation cycle (six to nine months) of a year is greater than precipitation.
 In any case, measures are necessary to improve the retention of rainwater.
 The aim is to keep the net consumption to zero, i.e. not to use more water than precipitation can (can) be collected in the soil.